mwicwiri-bonface/airport-management-system/README.md

 1. Every passenger who makes a booking will pay

 ### Guide
-a). admin will add places, routes, airlines, planes and flights <br/>
+a). admin will add places, routes, airlines, planes, flights and approve accounts <br/>
 b). attendants & pilots can select plane once if they need to change they'll have to contact admin